 This article has highlighted the diverse etiology of scours, the clinical presentations of the various pathogens involved, and the multiple strategies for mitigating this condition.
 As we continue to advance our understanding through science and innovation, the agricultural community remains committed to improving the health and well-being of beef cattle.
-By embracing proven methods and novel research, we can look forward to a future where scours are a manageable, if not negligible, concern in beef cattle rearing, faithfully serving the industry through science and heart.
+By enhancing proven methods and novel research, we can look forward to a future where scours are a manageable concern in beef cattle rearing.